Artem4852/piano-transcription-project/readme.md

 The application predicts the notes "one at a time", so no chords and only one (treble) clef kind of music could be predicted.
 Since the algorithms were trained using audio data from MuseScore 4, the application would work best with audio files from that app.
 It might not work completely well with audio files from other apps, because of slight variations in pitch and volume.

+Also, the application might not spot the first note if it comes from the very first second in audio file.
+This is because the application needs to have some audio data before the note to be able to recognise and separate it.
+In the testing files, the whole rest was added to first measure before the notes to prevent this issue.

 ---

 # How to install the application